erikeidt/erikeidt.github.io/The-Double-E-Method.md

 In the binary state, we are expecting binary operators, or close paranthesis (or open paren).&nbsp; If we:

-* see a operator token (e.g. - or \*) in the binary state, and we know we have a binary operator (e.g. subtraction or multiplication).
+* see an operator token (e.g. - or \*) in the binary state, and we know we have a binary operator (e.g. subtraction or multiplication).

   The idea now is to reduce the operator stack as much as possible, then push the identified operator.&nbsp;
 Reduction is a matter of composing an AST for an expression on the stacks as long as the precedence of the